 All other referral or consultation inquiries may be directed to:

-We are excited to announce that Full Life Care will be taking over the facilitation of the King/Pierce County Hoarding Task Force in 2019!
+We are excited to announce that SHAG will be taking over the facilitation of the King/Pierce County Hoarding Task Force in 2019!
 Please keep an eye out for emails about the new meeting schedule.

-If you would like to be added to the mailing list for the task force meetings, please contact Riley at Full Life Care.
+If you would like to be added to the mailing list for the task force meetings, please contact Ashley at: SHAG.

 Q: I have a family member who hoards and needs help!
 Where do I turn?